DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 I will also show you how to do testing in your development environment and how to detect new versions of the service worker and notify the user that an update is available.

+As usual, you can find a fully working project on my [GitHub](https://github.com/DaveStaudenmaier/service-worker)

 Angular Version: 9

 ----